 Constipation is a relatively common problem in cats.
 It’s most frequently seen in older cats but can occur at any age.
 Even though it’s common, you should take it seriously if your cat shows symptoms.

 When cats suffer from constipation, their colons absorb water from the feces stored there.
 This makes their stools hard and dry, which makes them even more difficult to pass.
-This can result in more straining, pain, and further complications.
+That can result in more straining, pain, and further complications.

 Cats who experience constipation often can develop an enlarged colon, which cannot be fixed without surgery.
-This is why it’s best to consult your veterinarian if your cat shows symptoms.
+This is why you must consult your veterinarian if your cat shows symptoms.

 Here’s what you should know about the symptoms, causes, and treatments of constipation in cats.

 Symptoms Of Constipation In Cats

 The most common symptom of constipation is straining, either in the litter box or outside of it.
 However, it’s important to establish whether your cat is straining to urinate or defecate.

 Urinary problems can cause a similar type of straining, and the inability to urinate can be an emergency situation that requires immediate veterinary care.

 Cats with constipation often pass small amounts of very hard feces that may be blood-tinged.
 The appetite may be depressed and your cat may seem sluggish.
 Some cats will vomit.